 - Private Browsing – Private Browsing does not save your browsing data, such as history or cookies, and does not leave a trail once you log out.
 Waterfox also includes Enhanced Tracking Protection, which stops hidden trackers from collecting your data and slowing down your browsing.

 - No telemetry – What you do within your browser stays with you.
-We don’t need to know.
+They don’t need to know.
 Telemetry is disabled within the browser – and only limited data collection is used to keep your browser up to date and secure.

 Brave Web Browser is a fast, free, secure web browser with a built-in ad blocker*, tracking and security protection, and optimized data and battery experience.
 Brave’s goal is to speed up the web, stop bad ads and pay publishers.
-One of the ways we plan to accomplish this is with ad replacements.
-We will also invite users to fund their wallets and to use those funds to pay the publishers of their favorite websites.
+One of the ways they plan to accomplish this is with ad replacements.
+They will also invite users to fund their wallets and to use those funds to pay the publishers of their favorite websites.

 - Protections against bounce tracking